apache/causeway-site/content/contributors/git-cookbook.md

 </pre>

-## Common Workflows
+## Common Workflows (Committers only)

+The [contributing](contributing.html) page describes the workflow for non-committers.
+This section is therefore primarily for the benefit of Isis **committers**.

-### Working on master
+### Working on `master`

-With this option, you do nothing special locally, just commit to the `master` branch.
+The easiest way of working is to make your commits directly on your local `master`.
+This is perhaps somewhat hacky, but acceptable for very small changes.

 When you are ready to push your changes, use: